KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CoupleDays by wiesty](https://github.com/wiesty/MMM-CoupleDays)

+1. Recommendation: No lint script found in package.json.
+It is recommended to add one.
-1. Information: There are updates for 3 dependencie(s):
+2. Information: There are updates for 3 dependencie(s):
    - eslint    ^8.56.0  →  ^9.13.0
    - moment    ^2.29.4  →  ^2.30.1
    - prettier   ^3.1.1  →   ^3.3.3

-2. WARN  eslint@8.56.0: 2023-12-15T22:55:11.833Z
-deprecated: This version is no longer supported.
-Please see https://eslint.org/version-support for other options.

 ### [MMM-covid19 by 0m4r](https://github.com/0m4r/MMM-covid19)